cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

   :alt: Bastion Welcome Screen

-V. Connect To Your backend Services
+VI.
+Connect To Your backend Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Terraform creates friendly subdomain names for any of the backend services which you are likely to connect: Cloudfront, MySQL, Mongo and Redis.